OttCS/Portable-DnD/Races.md

 **Bonus Languages** Orc

 # Satyrs
+They resemble elves but have goatlike legs, cloven hooves, and ram or goat horns.
+They are slightly above average height.

+_Originating in the Feywild — a realm of pure emotion-satyrs thrive on the energy of merriment.
+The magic of the fey realm has given them an innate ability to perform, to delight, and to resist magical intrusion.
+While they’re usually found in the Feywild, satyrs do wander to other planes of existence, most often to the Material Plane.
+There they seek to bring a bit of their home plane’s splendor to other worlds._

 **Racial Ability Scores** Charisma, Dexterity

 **Ram** You can use your head and horns to make unarmed strikes.
 When you hit with them, the strike deals 1d6 + Str bludgeoning damage.